More time needed to achieve peace, South Sudan rebels say

 “For any meaningful dialogue to take place, it should be within the context of a comprehensive political settlement,” the group said.
 “So that the guns can fall silent and a conducive environment for dialogue established.”

+Michael Makuei Lueth, South Sudan’s information minister, said that while Machar is welcome to come to South Sudan President Kiir will not be working with him in the would be transitional government of national unity.

+“We have had enough of him (Machar),” he said on Thursday evening in Addis Ababa after the regional bloc IGAD Heads of State Summit in Ethiopia’s capital.
+“We don’t want to have another fight...We want the government of South Sudan to continue and we want our people to live in peace and harmony and Riek Machar to wait for elections.
+This is our position.”

-Reporting by Denis Dumo; Writing by Omar Mohammed; Editing by Matthew Mpoke Bigg and Alison Williams
+Reporting by Denis Dumo; Writing by Omar Mohammed; Editing by Matthew Mpoke Bigg, Alison Williams and Diane Craft